 Have you ever heard contingency budget in project management?
-Actually, Contingency Reserve vs Management Reserve is an important topic for PMP Certification exam.
+Actually, Contingency Reserve vs Management Reserve is an important topic for the PMP Certification exam.
 You may encounter some questions related to the reserves.
 Calculating reserve is a part of a project’s risk management process.
 Basically, a project’s risk management process starts with risk identification and qualification.
 Then proceeds with calculating the management reserve and contingency reserve.
 The Project Management Body of Knowledge (PMBOK) defines reserves as a provision in the project management plan to mitigate the cost and/or schedule risk.
-This article reviews the topic contingency reserve and management reserve and describes the difference between contingency and management reserves
+This article reviews the topic contingency reserve and management reserve and describes the difference between both reserves.

 Contingency Reserve and Management Reserve in Risk Management